GrenDrake/ggasm/README.md

 In its current version, GGASM is fully capable of transforming source files into functional Glulx game files.

+Floating point support is currently experimental and needs further testing.

 There are a few notable features that have not yet been implemented yet:

-* Floating point is largely unimplemented and untested
 * Labels and constants cannot currently be used in data statements
+* Character constants

 ## Building